keithalewis/math/sum.md

 and managing the risk of **all** derivative instruments.
 It is based on [@Ros1978] "A Simple Approach to the Valuation of Risky Streams" where he showed

-> _If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator, $L$_.
+> If there are no arbitrage opportunities in a market, then there must exist a (not generally unique) positive linear operator that can be used to value all marketed assets.

-The not generally unique valuation operators are determined by _deflators_: positive measures that depend only on the information available at each trading time.
-Ross's theory applies to all instruments, not just a bond, stock, and option that [@BlaSch1973] and [@Mer1973] considered.
+We call Ross's valuation operator a _deflator_: positive measures that depend only on the information available at each trading time.
+We will show the reciprocal of a money market account used to fund trading determines a canonical deflator.

+Unlike [@BlaSch1973] and [@Mer1973] Ross made no assumptions on the underlying stochastic processes for prices.
+He does not require Brownian motion, the It\^o calculus, much less partial differential equations.
 His insight was to realize option valuation has nothing to do with probability and used the Hahn-Banach theorem to show prices are constrained by the geometry determined by cash flows.
+We show even that is not required.

+Ross's theory also applies to all instruments, not just a bond, stock, and option that Black, Scholes, and Merton considered.

 There is a clear trajectory in Mathematical Finance from simple closed-form models to those allowing more realistic features to be incorporated.